-The practice conducted a surgery cleaning audit of the practice every three months.
+The practice administrator and dental nurse conducted a surgery cleaning audit of the practice every three months.
 This helped them identify areas where cleaning could be improved.
 These audits showed that the practice was performing well with regards to cleanliness.